akhayoon/codemirror-demo/README.md

 # Build an editor using CodeMirror with linting and autocomplete

+### Workshop Agenda

+* Why CodeMirror and how to choose a library
+* Basic setup for CodeMirror
+* Adding out of the box themes and custom ones
+* Adding your own linting
+* Adding general autocomplete
+* Adding more complex autocomplete
+* Adding completely custom autocomplete

 ### 1. Before you begin

 Build alongside us using Stackblitz `https://stackblitz.com/` and create a React instance